jordanliu/openjamaica/README.md

     Your site is now running at `http://localhost:8000`!

 ## 💫 Want to Contribute?

 Feel free to make a PR or an issue.
+Check out the [contributing guide](https://github.com/jordanliu/openjamaica/blob/master/CONTRIBUTING.md)